 - Online Advertising

-- Contest and offers promoting your online ordering platform
+- Contest and offers to promote your online ordering platform

 b.
 Offer Delivery